-- d.
-The teacher candidate must satisfactorily pass a speech, language, hearing screening administered by the Communicative Sciences and Disorders Program.
-A nominal fee will be charged. - e.
+- 1. Candidates are required to follow the admissions procedure described below in order to be admitted to the Teacher Education Program: - a.
+The teacher candidate must submit a formal application for admission to the teacher education program.
+A \$10.00 application fee is required. - b.
+A grade of "C" or better must be earned in English 101 and 102, Composition. - c.
+Candidates are required to secure and maintain a cumulative 2.5 grade point average in the following areas: - 1.
+General Studies - 2.
+Professional Studies - 3.
+Teaching Field - 4.
+Overall - e.
 The teacher candidate must submit a negative TB skin test or chest x-ray completed by a licensed physician. - f.
 The teacher candidate must take and pass all three components (reading, writing and mathematics) of the Basic Skills Test of the Alabama Prospective Teacher Testing Program. - g.
 Early Childhood, Elementary, Collaborative (K-6) and Early Childhood Special Education majors must take the Praxis II examination. - h.
 Each candidate must clear a fingerprint/background check.
 The candidate shall be fingerprinted by a service provider approved by the Alabama State Department of Education. - i.
 The teacher candidate must be interviewed by a panel of faculty members and professional P-12 school personnel.
 Prior to the interview, the candidate must have attended a pre-interview session. - j.
 The teacher candidate must purchase a subscription to Live Text prior to enrolling in the courses listed below (#2). - 2.
 The teacher candidate who transfers from another institution to Alabama A&M University, and who officially declares teacher education as a major, shall follow the guidelines for admission as indicated above.
 Transfer candidates shall take and pass at least 12 credit hours as outlined below to be eligible for formal admission into the teacher education program.
 In the Professional Studies block of the undergraduate program candidates may only transfer in from other colleges/universities a Human Growth and Development course.
 In the Teaching Field or Content block of the undergraduate programs, candidates may not transfer in any courses.
 (This policy does not include the area of Secondary Education, where courses in the Teaching Field block can be accepted as transferred courses with advisor approval.)